-Airbnb has become a popular way for people to rent out their homes, and when you list them online, you can find short-term renters looking for a week or month in a particular city.
-If you have an apartment or house in a high-traffic area (such as real estate in New York, NY), you might be the perfect listing.
+Airbnb has become a popular way for people to rent homes, and when you list them online, you can find short-term renters looking for a week or month in a particular city.
+If you have an apartment or house in a high-traffic area such as New York City, you might be the perfect listing.

 - Host protection insurance.
 Airbnb offers up to 1 million dollars to renters that experience property damage, and while you might not ever have to use it, it’s reassuring to know that you won’t have to weigh yourself down with extra property insurance costs.